519Moodlight/519Moodlight.github.io/README.md

 After a more detailed look at the RP2040 pins, the team realized that they don't have enough pins to achieve more complex communication.
 Thus, the team has simplified the communication method.
 Instead of useing I2C to communciate between Pico4ML and RP2040, the team has chosen to use ```GPIO``` high and low voltage as the signal.

 During the final stage, the team ensured that all the modules are working individually.
-The team's main focus was on the communication The team's initial plan is to use two QTPY boards to communicate.
-One is only responsible for getting the sensor data, the other will be the MAIN board that collects all the information and intergrate the together.
+The team's main focus was on the communication.
+The team's initial plan was to use two QTPY boards to communicate.
+One would be responsible for getting the sensor data, the other would be the MAIN board that collects all the information and intergrate the together.
 After discussion, the team realized that one single board can finish all the work.
-Thus,
+Since the communication process has been simplified, Pico4ML and QTPY will only communicate using one GPIO pin.
+The new RGB LED matrix will have to use an Arduino board.
+The communication between Arduino and QTPY is UART.

 ## Reflections